fp7-netide/IDE/README.md

 3. Right-click "NetIDE Controller Deployment" in the left pane and select "New".
 4. Click "Choose Model" and enter the location of your topology model.
 5. For each controller, you can now select a platform and the location of your app.
-   *WARNING: Currently, only POX, Ryu and Pyretic actually work.*
+   *WARNING: Currently, only POX, Ryu, Pyretic, and the Network Engine with ODL and POX as a server controller actually work.*
 6. Once everything is configured, click "Debug".
 7. NetIDE will set up and start a VM.
 This is going to take some time for the first run.
 8. Once the setup process is finished, you can access mininet and the controller output in the Eclipse console.